mrhenry/guidelines/JAVASCRIPT.md

 ## Comments

 Always document your code in human understandable language.
 Try to write what your function / module is doing.
 If a function excepts paramaters and/or returns a value, describe what these are for & what you intended them to be.
+Use the [JSDoc syntax](http://en.wikipedia.org/wiki/JSDoc) as a reference.

 If you use Sublime Text, you can install this plugin to make this easier:
 [https://github.com/spadgos/sublime-jsdocs](https://github.com/spadgos/sublime-jsdocs)